bmkramer/covid19_preprints_published/README.md

 #### Time to publication

 One of the factors that will affect the proportion of preprints with links to journal publication at any given time is the time between preprint publication and publication of the subsequent journal article  ('time to publication') - a shorter time to publication would contribute to a higher number of preprints with links to published papers.
-For preprints in this sample with a link to a subsequent journal article, the average time to publication is 56 days (almost 2 months).
+For preprints in this sample with a link to a subsequent journal article, the average time to publication is 78 days (between 2 and 3 months).
 There is no clear difference between preprint servers in time to publication - preprint servers with a relatively high proportion of preprints with a link to a published paper (esp.
 JMIR) do no have a shorter average time to publication.

-Interestingly, it is the preprint server with the lowest proportion of published journal articles (medRxiv) that has the shortest average time to publication (32 days).
-This could be related to efforts by a number of publishers of biomedical journals to [maximize the efficiency and speed of peer review for COVID19-related research](https://oaspa.org/covid-19-publishers-open-letter-of-intent-rapid-review/), or by author decisions on when to publish a preprint (prior to or directly upon submission, or further on in the peer review process).

 OSF shows the largest spread in time to publication, which could be due to the variety of preprint servers using the OSF platform, with corresponding differences in publication cultures including (timing of) preprint sharing.